PaulApivat/thai_map_factory/README.md

 - key=YOUR_API_KEY
 - type=factory
 - keyword=chemical
+- radius (in meters; 50k max)

 ### Coordinates for Thai Cities

-For initial prototyping, this is a small 16 city sample from LatLong.net
+For initial prototyping, this is a small 16 city sample from [LatLong.net](https://www.latlong.net/category/cities-221-15.html)

 ## EDA